hayakb95/hayakb95.github.io/_pages/about.md

 Research Interests
 ======
 I am generally interested in the areas of High Performance Computing, Numerical Linear Algebra, and their applications to data mining, machine learning, and computational neuroscience.
+The common thread among my research problems is the use of Constrained low-rank Matrix and Tensor approximations.
+These methods can be used in graph clustering (spectral clustering), data compression, latent variable discovery, ect...